ButinVladimir/cyberiada/ROADMAP.md

 Training will increase skill or attribute by one depending on which facility is used for selected crew member.
 For each increase, price will increase exponentially.
 Training won't be started unless it can be paid fully.
 In addition, each increase require small amount of time.
 Depending on facility quality, limit for training can be increased.

+### Writing program

+Writing program will create program with selected quality.
+Time to create program depends on quality, hacking level and difficulty level.

 ## Combat

 Specific orders require combat to finish.
 These orders have bosses with combat stats.
 Each second turn occurs, during which remaining team members and boss will exchange hits.
 Team members will attack first.
 Once boss HP is equal or lower than 0, combat is passed.
 After that, order will checked if it's requirements are still passable.
 If yes, then order is completed.
 Combat allows finishing orders faster at cost of potential crew loss.
+Crew members and bosses both can use debuffs before combat or heal during it by using items in utility slots, if they allow it.
+Different factions have different debuffs.
+Bosses will use debuffs only during missions.

 To prevent combat from dragging, it also has time limit.

 Combat is unlocked at some point.
 Combat contracts and missions can be cancelled.
+Cancelling or failing combat can trigger retaliation mission.

+### Debuffs

+#### Explosive

+Deals damage before combat starts.
+Affected by defense.
+Stacks additively.

+#### Flashbang/smoke grenade

+Reduces critical rate, precision and dodge.

+#### Corrosion

+Reduces regeneration and defense.

+### Healing

+If crew member has medkit, they can heal themselves and other during ther turn.
+Medkit has limited amount of HP to recover.

 ## Server

 Player can purchase or write server for running programs.
 Server has three parameters:

-- Level increases perfomance of running programs
+- Level increases perfomance of running programs.
+Programs with level below difficulty level won't work.
-- RAM allows to store more and larger programs
+- RAM allows to run more and larger programs
 - Cores allow to run more programs simultaneously

 Server is unavailable initially, unlocking it requires finishing specific city.
+Only one program of each type can be owned at any time.
+Purchasing or writing new one will replace old one.

 ## Programs

-Programs allow to perform some actions automatically without crew member input.
-Each program must be written first by crew member, program level depends on crew member hacking level.
-Programs also have quality and higher quality leads to higher production time.
+Programs allow to perform some actions automatically without player input.
+Program can be written by crew member, program level depends on crew member hacking level, or purchased in hacking shops.
+Programs also have quality and higher quality leads to time to write.

 Programs are unavailable initially, unlocking them requires finishing specific city.

 To prevent wasting resources, special program can be purchased/made to generate money depending on unused RAM/cores.

 Examples of programs:
-- Spoofing programs, for passive money generation
+- Spoofing programs, for passive money generation.
+Will use unused RAM and cores
-- Hacking programs, for performing hacking orders
-- Side job/contract searching programs, for increasing passive side job/contract generation in particular district
+- Side job/contract searching programs, for increasing side job/contract generation in particular district
-- Mission searching programs, for generating missions in districts
+- Crew member searching programs, for increasing mercenary generation in particular district
+- Retaliation prevention programs, for automatically discovering type of retaliation
+- Automatic contract assignment, for specified team of crew members, district and selected contract types and qualities.
+Each selected contract type and quality will require more cores
+- Automatic healing assignment.
+Quality doesn't matter.
+Assigned for one crew member only
+- Automatic equipment assignment.
+Will try to replace crew member equipment with one with higher level or quality.
+Equipment can be purchased or crafted by other member.
+Can use only items with quality same or lower as program.
+By default will try to use items from inventory.
+Higher qualities and more slots lead to higher core requirements
+- Automatic augmentation assigment.
+Similar to above

 ## Hacking

 Specific orders require hacking to finish.
 Hacking requires filling specific scale within time limit while hacking program is active.
 After that, order will continue as usual.

 Hacking is unavailable initially, unlocking it requires finishing credibility milestone in specific city.
+Failing or cancelling hacking mission may trigger retaliation.

 # Content

 ## Cities

 Cities have upper limit on difficulty level unless noted.
+Each city also has different starting of power level sum, divided by factions, allowing them to have some territory during map generation.

 ### Starting city

-Starting city has only one faction - **Neighbourwatch**.
+Starting city has only one faction - **Overwatch**.
 Player begins here after starting the game.
 Has small size and designed to learn how to use basic mechanics.

 Has following unlocks:
 - Training